-We focus on achieving very high accuracy for Problem~\eqref{prob_def}, although for practical optimization tasks, such as supervised learning, low empirical risk may result in high generalization error.
+We focus on achieving a highly accurate solution for Problem~\eqref{prob_def}, although for practical optimization tasks, such as supervised learning, low empirical risk may result in a high generalization error.
 In this paper, we treat Problem~\eqref{prob_def} as a pure optimization problem.

 When $F(\cdot)$ in Problem~(\ref{prob_def}) is strongly convex, traditional analysis shows that gradient descent (GD) yields a fast linear convergence rate but with a high per-iteration cost, and thus may not be suitable for problems with a very large $n$.
-As an alternative for large problems, SGD \citep{robbins:sgd} uses only one or a mini-batch of gradients in each iteration, and thus enjoys significantly lower per-iteration complexity than GD.
-However, due to the variance of gradient estimator, vanilla SGD is shown to yield only a sub-linear convergence rate.
+As an alternative for large-scale problems, SGD~\citep{robbins:sgd} uses only one or a mini-batch of gradients in each iteration, and thus enjoys a significantly lower per-iteration complexity than GD.
+However, due to the undiminished variance of the gradient estimator, vanilla SGD is shown to yield only a sub-linear convergence rate.
 Recently, stochastic variance reduced methods (e.g., SAG~\citep{roux:sag}, SVRG~\citep{johnson:svrg}, SAGA~\citep{defazio:saga}, and their proximal variants, such as~\citep{schmidt:sag}, ~\citep{xiao:prox-svrg} and~\citep{koneeny:mini}) were proposed to solve Problem~\eqref{prob_def}.
-All these methods are equipped with various variance reduction techniques, which help them achieve low per-iteration complexities comparable with SGD and at the same time maintain the fast linear convergence rate of GD.
-In terms of oracle complexity\footnote{Oracle complexity in this paper, denoted by $\mathcal{O}(\cdot)$, is the number of calls to Incremental First-order Oracle (IFO) + Proximal Oracle (PO).}, these methods all achieve an $\mathcal{O}\!\left((n\!+\!\kappa)\log({1}/{\epsilon})\right)$ complexity\footnote{We denote $\kappa \triangleq \frac{L}{\mu}$ throughout the paper, known as the condition number of an $L$-smooth and $\mu$-strongly convex function.}, as compared with $\mathcal{O}(n\sqrt{\kappa}\log({1}/{\epsilon}))$ for accelerated deterministic methods (e.g., Nesterov's accelerated gradient descent \citep{nesterov:co}).
+All these methods are equipped with various variance reduction techniques, which help them achieve low per-iteration complexities comparable with SGD and at the same time maintain a faster linear convergence rate than GD (including accelerated GD).
+In terms of oracle complexity\footnote{Oracle complexity in this paper, denoted by $\mathcal{O}(\cdot)$, is the number of calls to Incremental First-order Oracle (IFO) + Proximal operator Oracle (PO).}, these methods all achieve an $\mathcal{O}\!\left((n\!+\!\kappa)\log({1}/{\epsilon})\right)$ complexity\footnote{We denote $\kappa \triangleq \frac{L}{\mu}$ throughout the paper, which is known as the condition number of an $L$-smooth and $\mu$-strongly convex function.}, as compared with $\mathcal{O}(n\sqrt{\kappa}\log({1}/{\epsilon}))$ for accelerated deterministic methods (e.g., Nesterov's accelerated gradient descent~\citep{nesterov:co}).